 Robinson switched positions in the NFL (“I came like 10 years too early,” he kids, referring to the recent trend of young, mobile quarterbacks), but there are certain elements he still sees as a quarterback does—Wilson’s growth among them.
 So after the Seahawks’ 23-0 win over the Giants on Sunday, which lifted their record to a league-best 12-2, I asked Robinson for that viewpoint.

 Quarterback on quarterback, teammate on teammate: What makes Wilson so good?

 “That sophomore slump people talk about?
-Well, he worked even harder [after his first year],” Robinson says.
+Well, he worked even harder ,” Robinson says.
 “He had success as a rookie, and most rookies then kind of back off a little, say, ‘I made it.’
 But he just works harder and harder and harder.
 I’ve never seen anybody work like that.
 He just never stops trying to be great.
 I’ve never seen the will to be great day after day after day—I’m talking about every day.”